-This table represents the minimum requirements for communicating with the various platforms supported by Urban Airship.
+This table represents the minimum requirements for communicating with the various channels supported by Urban Airship.
 A channel must either have installed the SDK or be registered via the API.

 |Channel Type||API Registration||SDK Registration|

-Urban Airship APIs all require one of the authentication methods below.
+All Urban Airship APIs require authentication.
 Some endpoints allow multiple authentication schemes.
-In general, your app should use Basic App authentication, and server-side implementations should use Bearer over Basic Master authentication where available.
+In general, your app should use Basic App authentication, and server-side implementations should use Bearer authentication where available.
 See also: App Keys & Secrets: Security.

 |Basic App||App Key and App Secret, Base64 encoded||The typical authentication scheme for apps integrating with Urban Airship.
 Basic App authentication is limited to low-security API endpoints, ensuring that users can't compromise your data with your app in the wild.|

 |Basic Master||App Key and Master Secret, Base64 encoded||Grants access to the complete Engage API and should be reserved for server-to-server communications only.
 You should not give out your App Master Secret or use Basic Master authorization with your app.|